Compact generators in categories of matrix factorizations: First applications

 where $i = |\underline{i}|$. \end{itemize} \end{theo}

-Note that the formulas on the generators $\overline{\partial}_i$ do note determine the $A_\infty$-structure.
-One instructive feature is the direct relation to the coefficients of $w$.
-Formality can thereafter only be expected if the superpotential is quadratic.
+Note that the formulas on the generators $\overline{\partial}_i$ do not determine the $A_\infty$-structure.
+Still, one instructive feature is the direct relation to the coefficients of $w$.
+Formality can thereafter only be expected if $w$ is quadratic.
+Further, the formulas raise the question of how much information about $w$ can be recovered from the weak equivalence class of the dg algebra $A$.
+This question is explored in \cite{efimov} by using Kontsevich formality.

 We illustrate the determination of the contracting homotopy for $R = k[ [x_1, x_2]]$.
 Note that it is possible to write $w = x_1 w_1 + x_2 w_2$ with $w_1 \in k[ [x_1]]$ and $w_2 \in k[ [x_1, x_2]]$.
 Then the endomorphism algebra $A$ of the stabilized residue field is of the form